anOsuPlayer/Moona/README.md

 ## Release Templates :package:

 This fancy term you're reading up here it's just a nice word to identify two different routes you can follow when downloading Moona.
-In order to achieve a nice *modularity* with all the features I'm planning to implement, I thought that this idea I've got might make things easier to a lot of you.
+In order to achieve a nice *modularity* with all the features I'm planning to implement, I thought that this idea of mine might make things easier to a lot of you.
+In a few words, your choice is between *the whole framework* OR *some features that you like*.

 You'll just have to choose between the following two ways:

 ### First Template:
 **Choosing the framework as a whole:** If you'll decide to download the main package (labeled: "Moona.jar"), you'll be downloading *the framework as a whole*.
 This means that your download will include *the base package* along with *all the dependent and non-dependent packages* (every feature from every package, basically).